Epic-Breakfast-Productions/OpenQuarterMaster/software/core/oqm-core-characteristics/README.md

 TODOS:

  - [ ] Error mapper for reading in config errors
- - [ ] Characteristic reading/ parsing
+ - [ ] Characteristic imagry validaition
  - [ ] Characteristic imagry serving
  - [ ] UI Reading / parsing
  - [ ] UI serving
  - [ ] Tests
- -
+    - [ ] Characteristics read in JSON
+    - [ ] Characteristics read in YAML
+    - [ ] Characteristics re-loaded on change
+    - [ ] UI read in Base Station format
+    - [ ] UI read in json format
+    - [ ] UI re-loaded on change

 This service is responsible for serving: